Find Affordable College Courses

 $12,404 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at University of Arizona are $12,404 a year.
+In-state tuition fees for undergraduate students at University of Arizona are $12,404 per year.
 The average amount in student loans that film majors at University of Arizona take out is $19,500.
 The average monthly payment of a loan this size is about $385, assuming that the borrower is on a 10-year repayment plan.

 Read full report on Film, Video & Photographic Arts at University of Arizona